nonstickcode/builder-example/README.md

 3. **Integrate Builder.io:** use `npm init builder.io@latest` and select install dependencies.
 To initialize Builder.io integration and install dependencies.

 4. **Run the Development Server:** Start the development server.
 This will compile your application and make it available at http://localhost:3000.
-You're now ready to start developing your application with Next.js and Builder.io!
+Navigate to http://localhost:3000/builder-demo You're now ready to start developing your application with Next.js and Builder.io!

 ## Next Steps